-Dreyfus:41 Only when the adolescent feels that he/she ought to be free, the parent experiences the strongest feeling of responsibility which he/she must control and socialize his/her child for his/her entry into society.
-Fast cultural change alienates the adolescent from his/her parents' way of life; differing experiential content brings conflict between youths and their parents.
+Dreyfus:41 Only when the adolescent feels that he ought to be free, the parent experiences the strongest feeling of responsibility that he must control and socialize his child for his entry into society.
+Fast cultural change alienates the adolescent from his parents' way of life; differing experiential content brings conflict between youths and their parents.

-Botha:42 Parent and child use the idea of generation gap to promote their own advantage: the parent takes shelter behind it to flee his/her educative responsibility; youth use it as justification for their own weak and unrestrained behavior.
-The generation conflict is a world phenomenon which is produced by contact inflation and the unhypnotic nature of society.
-Youth do not readily allow themselves to be prescribed to by adults because their experience of life is antiquated in a fast-changing world.
-Self-confident accompaniment by an educator is all the more difficult because he/she experiences him/herself as partially alienated from and uncertain in a technological society.
+Botha:42 Parent and child use the idea of generation gap to promote their own matter: the parent takes shelter behind it to flee his educative responsibility; youths use it as justification for their own weak and unrestrained behavior.
+The generation conflict is a world phenomenon that is produced by contact inflation and the unsynoptic nature of society.
+Youths do not readily allow themselves to be prescribed to by adults because their experience of life is antiquated in a fast-changing world.
+Self-confident accompaniment by an educator is azll the more difficult because he experiences himself as partially alienated from and uncertain in a technological society.
 The influence of society can radically or extremely alienate parent and youth from each other.

-Monks and Hensinkveld:43 In the adult-youth relationship, it is difficult to remain close to each other and to remain ready to listen to each other, also amidst youths' struggle to emancipate themselves.
+Monks and Hensinkveld:43 It is difficult in the adult-youth relationship to remain close to each other and to remain ready to listen to each other, also in the midst of youths' struggle to emancipate themselves.